andry81/svncmd--deploy/projects/svncmd/README_EN.txt

   |  |
   |  +-/all-in-one  - the solution root deploy scripts
   |     |
-  |     +-/contools - the project deploy scripts
+  |     +-/contools - the project deploy scripts with repositories as
+  |     |             subdirectories
   |     |
-  |     +-/nsisplus - the project deploy scripts
+  |     +-/nsisplus - the project deploy scripts with repositories as
+  |     |             subdirectories
   |     |
-  |     +-/svncmd   - the project deploy scripts
+  |     +-/svncmd   - the project deploy scripts with repositories as
+  |                   subdirectories
   |
   +-/_contools      - the root for WCs of the project
   |